trustgraph-ai/trustgraph/README.md

 </div>

-TrustGraph is your exclusive AI engine for data enhancement.
-The AI engine includes:
+The TrustGraph Engine provides all the tools, services, Graph Stores, and VectorDBs needed to deploy reliable, scalable, and accurate AI agents.
+The AI Engine includes:

 - Bulk document ingestion
 - Automated Knowledge Graph Building